 And for the fat-soluble vitamins (A, D, E, K) and iron especially: test before you megadose.
 Those build up in the body and more is not better.
 Bloodwork turns guessing into knowing.

 The symptoms column is key.
 Most people treat the symptom.
 Nobody asks what caused it.
+Use the tabs and search to find exactly what you are looking for.

-| NUTRIENT | DEFICIENCY SYMPTOMS | NATURAL FOOD SOURCES | SUPPLEMENT FORM |
+| VITAMIN | WHAT IT DOES | DEFICIENCY SIGNS | FOOD SOURCES & NOTES |

 |---|---|---|---|